 When the findings will be available?

-The finding will be available in September 2022.
+The findings will be available from March 2023.

 How we are planning for implementation?